wuzhengy/TAU/Republish.md

-## Mutable data item include two data parts:
+## Mutable data item includes two data components:
-* a hash link: the target content
+* the target content: the immutable data item key
-* a referral public key: important for msg channel to speed up searching new messages
+* a referral public key: important for opitmizing the latest information searching
-## Nodes re-publish immutable item: according to the reading of `mutable item request channel`, all nodes re-publish the immutable item if owned locally.
-If not owned, nodes will put public-key of requesting node into own mutable date item referral and hash link is nil.
+## Nodes re-publish immutable item protocol
+According to the reading of `mutable request channel`, all nodes re-publish the immutable item if owned locally.
+If not owned, nodes will put public-key of the requesting node into own mutable referral public key and keep `target content` nil.
 ```
 Mutable data item does not follow re-publish protocol
 ```